TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # Nuking Discord Server Bot/Nuke Bot
 ## C-REAL bot
+* There are many errors right now just dm me an error that you find and I will fix it when I have time
 * If you need extra help dm me on discord at cyxl#9986
 * C-REAL bot has 36 commands:
 ```